-At this point there are at least two main hypothesis on the structure of the sect.
-The first idea is the sect was just composed by a bunch of boys who claimed to follow the way of Satan.
-They were ruthless, violent and desperate.
-The second theory wants a second circle of inspirers of their crime based in Turin.
-However few clues are presented to defend this theory.
+After tracking down all the people mentioned in Tollis’ report, the police uncovered a horrific scenario: the “Beasts of Satan,” mentioned by Tollis, was a satanic cult actively operating in the area and responsible for the deaths of at least four people.
+The police interrogated the suspects and discovered at least two main hypotheses about the structure of the sect.
+The first theory suggests that the sect was composed of a group of boys who claimed to follow the way of Satan, and who were ruthless, violent, and desperate.
+The second theory proposes that there was a second circle of inspirers of their crime based in Turin, but few clues support this theory.

 “The first incident was a January 1998 double homicide that occurred in the woods near Somma Lombardo, northwest of Milan.
 Chiara Marino, shop assistant, aged 19, and her boyfriend Fabio Tollis, a 16 year old student and heavy-metal musician, were sacrificially stabbed and beaten in a drug-fueled occult rite involving sex and heavy metal music.
 The couple, who had spent a normal Saturday night drinking beer and listening to heavy metal music at Midnight Pub, which was the center of the city’s metal scene, never returned home.
 The conclusion initially drawn by the authorities at the time was that they had run away together for a love affair as their friend suggested, but this explanation was not accepted by Fabio’s father, Michele Tollis, who began his own investigation.
 Just a few hours before the murder, Nicola Sapone forced Fabio Tollis call home up and say to his father he didn’t mean to come back home on that night because he preferred sleeping with his girlfriend.
 Michele Tollis noticed something strange and immediately reached the Midnight to have a word with his son.
 Unfortunately, it was too late: Fabio and Chiara had already left with their presumed friend for Somma Lombardo and never came back.”
 [Wikipedia]

-The next victim was Andrea Bontade, guilty of cowardice for not having presented the evening of the murder of Fabio and Chiara.
-The other affiliates tried to stun him with cocktail made of drugs for the purpose of inducing suicide.
-On 21 September 1998, Bontade after spent the night with his “friend” drinking and abusing drugs, he took his car and crashed into a wall at a speed of 180 km/h.
+Andrea Bontade was the next victim, considered guilty of cowardice for not attending the murder of Fabio and Chiara.
+The other members of the group tried to make him commit suicide by giving him a cocktail of drugs.
+On September 21, 1998, after spending the night drinking and abusing drugs with a friend, Bontade crashed his car into a wall at 180 km/h.

 “On February 22, 2005 Andrea Volpe and Pietro Guerrieri were sentenced in the northern city of Busto Arsizio to 30 and 16 years respectively.
 Volpe, in addition to the 1998 murders, was also found guilty of the 2004 slaying of Pezzotta.
 In Volpe’s case the sentence was a decade longer than requested by prosecutors.